-As of Nov.
-15, 2019, the Financial Accounting Standards Board (FASB) has updated the effective date of the CECL standard for certain small public companies and other private companies.
-The effective dates of the standard are now as follows.
+On Nov.
+15, 2019, the Financial Accounting Standards Board (FASB) had updated the effective date of the CECL standard for certain small public companies and other private companies.
+The revised effective dates of the standard they updated at that time were as follows.

 2 Includes all other public business entities (PBEs), including SRCs, private companies, not-for-profit organizations, employee benefit plans, and emerging growth companies that have elected to adopt new accounting standards using private company effective dates.
 To determine if an entity qualifies as an SRC, the entity would use its status as of its most recent testing date under SEC guidance upon issuance of the codification change.